Farre-lab/Spermatid_DSB_paper/README.md

 README.txt:

-This repository contains the computational scripts (R code) used in the manuscript "(CA)n repeats are associated with DNA damage in round spermatids and reduce protamination in sperm" by Frances Burden, et al.
+This repository contains the computational scripts (R code) used in the manuscript "A shared "vulnerability code" underpins varying sources of DNA damage throughout paternal germline transmission in mouse." by Frances Burden, et al.

 Used to produce Figures 1 & 2 and the supplementary Figures.